-My work is published or forthcoming in various academic journals, including the British Journal of Political Science, Journal of East Asian Studies, Electoral Studies, and Public Opinion Quarterly.
+My work is published or forthcoming in journals such as the British Journal of Political Science, Comparative Politics, & Journal of East Asian Studies.

 My full CV is here.